RainerMtb/cuvista/Notes.md

 get shared build from https://www.gyan.dev/ffmpeg/builds/ or build with Media Auto Build https://github.com/m-ab-s/media-autobuild_suite M-AB-S unfortunately rarely succeeds, always some problem with some package

+# Misc Notes
+Cuda 11.8 is the highest version to support Compute 3.5 Video Codec 11.0.10 is the highest encoder version to go along with it